We often share what works with email marketing, but how about the things that don't work? Well,

-- A Subject Line That Will See You in the Junk Folder – there are specific words that do raise alerts in email service provider.
+- A Subject Line That Will See You in the Junk Folder – there are specific words that do raise alerts in your email service provider (ESP).
 Examples include Free, % off, and Reminder.

-- A Weak Sign-Off – according to a study by Boomerang, an expression of gratitude resulted in a 36% increase in average response rate Tweet This!
+- A Weak Sign-Off – according to a study by Boomerang, an expression of gratitude resulted in a 36% increase in the average response rate

 - Too Much About You – prospective customers aren't interested in you, they're interested in what you can accomplish for them.